 Firstly, can we reassure everyone that any monies paid for a tour are held in an independent trust account and so are 100% safe.
 For the current time we will not be chasing balances until we have a clearer picture of the weeks/months ahead.

 Travel industry advice from the very highest level is to defer/delay any affected tours as opposed to cancellation.
 All advice points to this as a relatively short-term issue and the destinations will be open and accessible within a few months.
-As a result, we are being to plan to defer all departures that are running in April and very likely defer those shceduled for May.
+As a result, we are being to plan to defer all departures that are running in prior t o September.

 The current situation is very fluid and changing day to day.